wighawag/fuzd/docs/index.md

     link: https://drand.love/
     linkText: Learn about drand
   - title: Modular
-    details: You can switch the execution engine or even the decryption system
+    details: You can switch the execution engine or even the decryption system.
+Support any chain.
+Currently Starknet and EVM.
 ---